codefellows-seattle-javascript-401n6/13-single-resource-mongo-and-express-API/lab-alicia/README.md

 ## Introduction

-* This is a simple node.js app that builds an HTTP server utilizing RESTful Express routes working with MongoDB through Mongoose for storage.
-This RESTful API allows the user to make HTTP requests with data about international coffee roasts utilizing advanced Mongoose features like sub-documents, attaching methods to schemas, and validation.
+This is a simple node.js app that builds an HTTP server utilizing RESTful Express routes working with MongoDB through Mongoose for storage.
+This RESTful API allows the user to make HTTP requests with data about coffee roastsers utilizing advanced Mongoose features like sub-documents, attaching methods to schemas, and validation.

 ********************** TO: DO: Include a summary description of your Mongoose Schemas, methods they have, and validation they use.